by KJ Marshall

 “No!
 No. You are not calling the cops.
 Just help me get rid of him.”

-“I’m not helping you do shit!
-You’re crazy!
+“I’m not helping you do shit, you crazy bitch!
 What are you gonna do with him, Julie?”

 “I hadn’t thought that far ahead.”
 Julie looked from the lifeless body back to me.

-I let a dramatic gasp leave my throat as I brought my hand to my chest.
+I let out a dramatic gasp and brought my hand to my chest.
 “Ya don’t say!”

 “Let’s drag him to the freezer in the meat market.”
 Julie looked serious, but I was still hopeful that I was being pranked.
 “And Michelle, don’t forget, you’re just as much in this as I am.”

-“What’s gonna happen when our employees come in to work on Monday?”
+“What’s gonna happen when our employees come to work on Monday?”

 “It’ll be business as usual.”
 Julie walked back over to Cro-Magnon Man and lifted him up under his arms.
 “Grab his feet,” she huffed.

 “Michelle.
-I just saved your life, and this is not gonna look good tomorrow when our girls come in to work.
-You’re really good at hiring sissies.
-You want ‘em to walk in and see a dead guy laying on the ground?”
+I just saved your life, and this is not gonna look good Monday when our girls get here.
+You’re really good at hiring the sensitive ones.
+You want ‘em to walk in and see a dead guy lying on the ground?”

 She was right.
 I imagined Beth and Stephanie coming to work and losing their minds at the sight.
+Not because they were sensitive, but who wouldn’t lose their mind at a scene like that?
 He’d probably start smelling by then, too.
 He was already starting to smell.
 Hell, he always smelled.

 Julie stopped when we reached the meat cutter’s station.
-My body filled with horror and my eyebrows crinkled when I saw her eyes drift toward the saw.
+My body flooded with horror and my eyebrows crinkled when I saw her eyes drift toward the saw.

 I dropped Cro-Mag’s feet and took a step back waving my hands in the air.
 “No. Absolutely not!”

 “It’ll make it a hell of a lot easier to get rid of the body.”
-She set him on the ground and started assembling the saw.
+She dropped his head, letting it thump against the ground, and started assembling the saw.

 “You want some cheese with that whine?”

-I walked over to Julie until I was as close to her face as I could get, and I scowled through her soul.
+I walked over to Julie until I was as close to her face as I could get, sending fire into her soul with the heat of my glare.
 She was working my nerves.
 “Fuck you, Julie.”

 “Here,” she smacked a pair of gloves against my chest.
 “Help me finish putting this saw together.”